ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 **9.** Speaking of Digibank, we now need to do the same process for them.
 So click on the gear icon in the bottom left, select `Command Pallette..`.
-You'll be given a prompt and you can enter this command below :
+You'll be given a prompt and you can enter this command below:

     >IBM Blockchain Platform: Add Gateway

 **10.** For our second Gateway, let's create DigiBank.
-So when it prompts you for: `Enter a name for the gateway` enter the following below :
+So when it prompts you for: `Enter a name for the gateway` enter the following
+below:

     DigiBank

 **11.** Then it will prompt you for a path to the connection profile.
 Click on browse and it will open a file window.
-Navigate to the path below and select `networkConnection.yaml`. **NOTE:** scroll over to see the entire file path below :
+Navigate to the path below and select `networkConnection.yaml`. **NOTE:** scroll over to see the entire file path below:

-    Desktop -> fabric-samples-cp -> commercial paper -> organization -> digibank -> gateway -> networkConnection.yaml
+    Desktop -> fabric-samples-cp -> commercial-paper -> organization -> digibank -> gateway -> networkConnection.yaml
+    .

-**12.** Then it will place that new gateway in the `Fabric Gateway` section within the IBM Blockchain Platform extension.
+**12.** Then it will place that new gateway in the `Fabric Gateway` section within the IBM Blockchain Platform Extension.
 Now that we have a gateway, we need to create an identity to use this gateway.
 To do this, hover your cursor over the `Fabric Wallets` section of the extension.
 There you'll see a `+` icon.
 Click on that `+` icon to add a wallet.